How anesthesia circle breathing systems work explained simply

 fgf_spllit

 It would not be very pleasant to have reservoir bags bursting every few minutes, so we need a solution.
-The answer is to add an “pressure limiting outflow valve ” to the circle.
-This valve has a disc that is designed to open when a positive pressure develops on one side of it, thereby letting any excess gas to flow out and prevent further rises of pressure.
+The answer is to add a “pressure limiting outflow valve ” to the circle.
+This valve has a disc that is designed to open when a positive pressure develops on one side of it, thereby letting any excess gas flow out, preventing further rises of pressure.

 pl_low_high